OpenCSGs/csghub-charts/charts/csghub/EDITION_GUIDE.md

    helm upgrade csghub ./charts/csghub -f your-values.yaml
    ```

-**Note**: When downgrading from EE to CE, Starship components will be removed.
+**Note**: When downgrading from EE to CE, Csgship components will be removed.

 ## Troubleshooting